BOYS AND GIRLS TENNIS

 6. Seeding:

 a.
 The division chairperson shall conduct the seeding meeting.
 All coaches are invited to participate and all schools must be represented.
 Comparative records will be used to determine the draw.
-Comparative record means: - Head to Head Matches
+Comparative record means:

 - Like Opponents (wins/losses)